corysimmons/postcss-ant/README.md

 `postcss -w -u postcss-ant -o out.css in.css`

-Generic PostCSS plugin usage can be found [here](https://github.com/postcss/postcss#usage).
+Using Webpack or something?
+Other PostCSS plugin usage instructions can be found [here](https://github.com/postcss/postcss#usage).

 ### CLI Usage with Sass